Please note that this version of the regional climatology will be updated to include new data and the information section below may be revised.

 Area: The area encompassed is from 45°W to 15°E longitudes and from 50°N to 84.5°N latitudes.

-Horizontal resolution: Temperature and salinity are available on a 1°x1°, a 1/4°x1/4°, and a 1/10°x1/10° latitude/longitude grid.
+- Annual and seasonal fields are available on 1°x1°, 1/4°x1/4°, and 1/10°x1/10° geographic grids.

 Units: Temperature units are °C. Salinity is unitless on the Practical Salinity Scale-1978 [PSS].